rithik-849/Rithik-Chess-Engine/README.md

-# Chessical: The JavaScript-powered Chess Engine
+# Chess Engine

-Welcome to **Chessical**, a unique chess engine built entirely using pure JavaScript!
+Welcome to **Chess Engine**, a unique chess engine built entirely using pure JavaScript!
 This project showcases a simplified yet powerful implementation of a chess engine using the Minimax algorithm with Alpha-Beta Pruning, allowing for intelligent gameplay and move suggestions.

 ## Key Features